JonathanVaughan/project/Documents/README.md

 Shown below is my risk assesment
 ![](Documents/Riskassesment.PNG)

-## Design
-Shown below is each page of my website given more time i would like to focus more on the styling and layout of the website.
-#### Home Page
-Shown below is my home page this page is setup to display placed orders with entered information.
-It also allows the delivery status to be updated and the order to be deleted
 #### Stock Page
 This page allows the user to add new pizza to the menu page and automatically have a menu item number assigned
 ![](Documents/stock.PNG)